-The wife of Mr H Lewis is employed by the Trust as an Assistant Head.
+The wife of Mr H Lewis is employed by the Trust as an Assistant Head until retiring in April 2022.
 The appointment was made in open competition and the Director was not involved in the decision-making process regarding appointment.
 She is paid within the normal salary scale for her role and receive no special treatment as a result of being related to a Director.

-During the year Endeavour Partnership Trust provided financial services support amounting to £15,780 (2020: £15,780), Mr J Camp is a Director of Endeavour Partnership Trust.
+During the year Endeavour Partnership Trust provided financial services support amounting to £1,750 (2021: £15,780), Mr J Camp is a Director of Endeavour Partnership Trust.